intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

-: The statement needs to indicate from what body it originates; for example, it may be from, an IETF Area or WG, an ITU-T Study Group, Working Party, or Question, etc. A statement may be sent from more than one group, e.g. multiple IETF working groups, but usually all groups are from the same organisation and one of these groups will be chosen as main responsible group.
+: The statement needs to indicate from what body it originates; for example, it may be from, an IETF Area or WG, an ITU-T Study Group, Working Party, or Question, etc. A statement may be sent from more than one group, e.g. multiple IETF working groups, but usually all groups are from the same organization.

 From-Contact:
 : One or more electronic mail addresses belonging to the "From" body.